westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 <a name="demo2"></a>
 ## Demo: Algorithms in Action (15 mins)

+Discuss a well-known computer science algorithm such as sorting.
+See the [Resources](#resources) Section for examples.

+### Algorithms in the context of Machine Learning

+Machine learning is a branch of artificial intelligence.
+It is concerned with the construction and study of systems that can learn from data.

+The core of machine learning deals with representation and generalisation…

+- representation – extracting structure from data
+- generalisation – making predictions from data

+**Machine learning problems**

+- Supuervised: Making predictions (generalisation)
+- Unsupervised: Extracting structure (representation)

 ***

 <a name="guided-practice2"></a>
 ## Guided Practice: Thinking Logically (20 mins)

+> Instructor Note: Run through the example with the students and ask them to draw a decision tree based on the  "business rules" below in plain English (you can also show pseudo-code).

+### **EXAMPLE**

+During a doctor's examination some patients show the following characteristics:

+	X1: temperature
+	X2: coughing
+	X3: reddening throat

+The doctor has the following outcomes for the patients:

+	Y = {W1, W2, W3, W4, W5}
+	W1: cold
+	W2: quinsy
+	W3: flu
+	W4: pneumonia
+	W5: healthy

+It is required to find a model where `Y` depends on `X`.
+The rules below illustrate such a model:

+1. If `X1 < 37` , `Y`="is health".
+2. If `X1 ∈ [37,38.5]` and `X3`="there is no reddening of throat", then `Y=`"cold";3.
+If `X1 ∈ [37,38.5]` and `X3=`"there is reddening of throat", then `Y=`"quinsy";4.
+If `X1 > 38.5` and `X2=`"there is no cough", then `Y=`"flu";5.
+If `X1 > 38.5` and `X2=`"there is cough", then `Y=`"pneumonia";

+Any new (unseen) patient can now be diagnosed using these rules.

 ***

 <a name="ind-practice2"></a>
 ## Independent Practice: Data Science Case Study (20 mins)

+Using the dataset(s) from [Part 1 - Guided Practice](#guided-practice1) or [Part 1 - Independent Practice](#ind-practice1) implement a decision tree algorithm using scikit-learn.

 ***